St Mary Magdalen

 The Church in the High Street

-A Short History of a Church - by Brian D. Gennings
+A Short History of a Church - by the late Brian D. Gennings

 For anyone who happened to be walking through Billericay High Street on the afternoon of Trinity Sunday, 14th June, 1992, they would have witnessed an historic event.
 At 3.00 p.m. the congregation of St. Mary Magdalen, Billericay exited the church enmasse, led by the Area Bishop in full regalia, the vicar, curate and church wardens.
 Then, like the twelve tribes of Israel in their flight from Egypt, they proceeded up Billericay High Street.
 No, this was not an enactment of the ancient custom of 'Posting the Parish Boundary', but the congregation of St. Mary Magdalen walking to take possession of what was to them the 'Promised Land'.
 After some fourteen years of investigation, prayer and sacrificial giving the new church, Emmanuel, part of the vision for a whole church and hall complex, had been completed and was ready for occupation.
 This event was but part of the ongoing story of the Anglican Church in Billericay that started centuries ago.